-(1) In May 2006, Texas adopted a margin tax consisting of a 1% tax on the amount by which total revenue exceeds cost of goods.
+In May 2006, Texas adopted a margin tax consisting of a 1% tax on the amount by which total revenue exceeds cost of goods.
 The amount presented represents our estimated liability for this tax.

-In May 2006, texas adopted a margin tax consisting of a 1% tax on the amount by writch total revenue exceeds cost of goods.
-The amount presented represents our estimated hability to Operating margin is total operating revenues less product purchases and operating expense.
+Operating margin is total operating revenues less product purchases and operating expense.
 Please see "Summary - Non-GAAP Financial Measures."